NVIDIA/OptiX_Apps/README.md

 When using OptiX SDK 7.5.0 or newer and CUDA Toolkit 11.7 or newer, the OptiX device code will automatically be compiled to the new binary OptiX Intermediate Representation (OptiX IR) instead of PTX code.
 This can be changed inside the CMakeLists.txt files of the individual examples by commenting out the three lines enabling `USE_OPTIX_IR` and setting nvcc target option `--optixir` and the `*.optixir` filename extension.

-When using the OptiX SDK 8.0.0, the *MDL_renderer* example will use the **Shader Execution Reordering** (SER) API added in OptiX 8 which will improve the rendering performance on RTX boards with Ada GPUs.
+When using the OptiX SDK 8.0.0 and newer, the *MDL_renderer* example will use the **Shader Execution Reordering** (SER) API added in OptiX 8 which will improve the rendering performance on RTX boards with Ada GPUs.

 The **GLTF_renderer** must be built as a standalone solution directly from the `GLTF_renderer/CMakeLists.txt` because it uses the native CMake LANGUAGES CUDA feature to build an application which uses native CUDA kernels compiled to binary code and called with the CUDA runtime chevron `<<<>>>` operator, as well as OptiX device code translated to OptiX-IR or PTX modules, which is done via a CMake `Object Library`.